thenorthalliance/DockerIntro/README.md

       TIPS: `docker images`

-2. Build the container from the latest image.
+2. Run the container from the latest image.
 List your containers.
 Open the application (hit refresh) and observer the changes you made.
    TIPS: `docker run --name getting-started-container2 -dp 3000:3000 getting-started:1.0.1`
    TIPS: `docker ps`

-3. Turn out you dont want the new changes you made.
+3. It turns out you dont want the new changes you made.
 List your containers, stop the current container and start the container that was based on the previous version of the image.
 Refresh your browser where you application is running and observe that it is rolled back to the previous version.
    TIPS: `docker ps -a`
    TIPS: `docker stop #containerid`